Plants 101

 Sunlight

-Thrives in bright to medium indirect light.
-Not suited for intense, direct sun but can be acclimated to withstand it.
+Thrives in medium to bright indirect light to a few hours of direct morning sun.
+Preferably found in an East or West window, or a diffused South window.
+Not suited for intense, direct afternoon sun but can be acclimated to withstand it.

 Water